GuillaumeDIDIER/Ars-Magica-Characters/Magi/Rojyar of the Nizari/Rojyar, the Mustajib.md

 **Commanding:** Immovable Object, Defense against effects that try to control or manipulate him.

 **Appearance:** Rojyar is a skinny young man, usually covered in dark robes to hide his presence.

+## Theriac Formulas

+*Arsenic-based Poison*: Theriac Level 10

+## New Theriac Formulas

+**Arsenic-based Poison**
+Theriac Level 10
+Potency: Mild
+This poison is based on a more potent poison extracted from arsenic.
+Rojyar created this poison such that its effects are difficult to resist but its dangerousness can be improved through his Solomonic Art.
+This poison inflict a Light Wound if a Stamina roll against an Ease Factor of 9 is failed.
+*(Base 5, +1 Mild)*